sasquatch678/A-Painted-World/README.md

 ## Ultrawide Support

-21:9 ultrawide support is available under the:

-**ULTRAWIDE OPTIONALS (21x9)**

-section of Mod Organizer 2.
+21:9 ultrawide support is available under the: **ULTRAWIDE OPTIONALS (21x9)** section of Mod Organizer 2.
 Enable the appropriate options if you use a supported ultrawide display.

 ## Leveling Options

 By default, skills do **not** increase by using them.

-Instead, you receive skill points that can be distributed when leveling up.
+Instead, you receive skill and attribute points that can be distributed when leveling up.

 ### Vanilla-Style Skill Leveling

-If you want skills to increase through use again, disable:

-**Oblivion XP Update**
+If you want skills to increase through use again, disable: **Oblivion XP Update**

 ### Remastered Leveling

-If you want to use the leveling system from the Remaster, enable:
+If you want to use the leveling system from the Remaster, enable: **Remastered Leveling**

-**Remastered Leveling**

 Otherwise, leveling will work like vanilla.